danielim/login-talk/PITCHME.md

 # Requirements

 - Functionality

+Note:
+- store login data in database
+- retrieve data from database
+- validate login data, return pass or fail

+---
+# Requirements

+- Functionality
 - Layout

+Note:
+- provide 2 text fields, login, password
+- provide registration button
+- provide login button
+---
+# Requirements

+- Functionality
+- Layout
 - Validation

+Note:
+- display warning "user name required" if field is left empty
+- display warning "password required" if field is left empty
+- display warning "Incorrect user name or password" if invalid user/pass combination
+---
+# Requirements

+- Functionality
+- Layout
+- Validation
 - Accessibility (a11y)

+Note:
+- Label controls: WAI-ARIA, title, label element
+- Show comprehensive errors
+- Validate input
+- Notify users of success, loading, or failed task and how to correct mistakes
+- screen readers
+---
+# Requirements

+- Functionality
+- Layout
+- Validation
+- Accessibility (a11y)
 - User Experience (UX)
     - a11y and UX go hand in hand.
 Keeping a11y in mind will improve your UX coverage.

+Notes:
+- does the cursor auto focus on username on page load?
+- can you navigate and submit with the keyboard only?
+- should you keep username on failed attempts?
+- Is it easy to click on the input fields?
+- is the intention of the component clear?
+- are the error messages comprehensive?
+---
+# Requirements

+- Functionality
+- Layout
+- Validation
+- Accessibility (a11y)
+- User Experience (UX)
+    - a11y and UX go hand in hand.
+Keeping a11y in mind will improve your UX coverage.
 - Security

+Note:
+- Security is in layers.
+Data is inputted, transmitted and is stored.
+Each layer has to be scrutinized.
+- can someone see the credentials when typed in?
+- can someone sniff the credentials across the wire?
+- can someone access the credentials where they are stored?
+    - is the password saved in plain text?
+    - Is there any way someone can access the database without going through our login?
+- can someone bypass the login? whatever information is protected by the login, can anyone else access it without being authenticated?

 ---
 **Requirements external resources**
 - [UMN homework trivia-4](https://www.d.umn.edu/~gshute/cs4531/programming/trivia-4/user-login.xhtml)